 Accidents happen.
 Sometimes they’re serious, sometimes they’re minor – but no matter what, treatment usually isn’t cheap.
 From broken bones to burns, the cost of treating an accidental injury and restoring you or a family member to good health can be expensive.
 Health insurance is designed to help you cover health-related costs.
-But with high-deductible in health insurance plans becoming increasingly common, even the out-of-pocket costs of health insurance alone can deal your finances a serious blow.
+But with high-deductibles in health insurance plans becoming increasingly common, even the out-of-pocket costs of health insurance alone can deal your finances a serious blow.
 Accident insurance can help you minimize the costs of treating an accidental injury so you’re able to afford the treatment you need.
 Cash benefits for supplemental insurance can be used in any way you choose.

 What is accident insurance?